What to see in Cap de Creus Natural Park in Catalonia, Spain

 Hotel Carmen

 We felt super comfortable in this 3-star hotel.
 The hotel is located just a few steps from the beach and offers real comfort.
-With artworks by local artists and absolutely friendly staff, this hotel offers a real complete package for your vacation.
+With artwork by local artists and absolutely friendly staff, this hotel offers a complete package for your vacation.

 Check more info, prices, and availability of Hotel Carmen